 - 3. Open the isolating valve on the inlet 'T' connector.
-Screw on the end cap and test for gas soundness using a suitable leak detector. - 4.
-Set the slider to the "OFF" position.
+Screw on the end cap and test for leaks. - 4.
+Set the slider to the "Off" ("O") position.

-16. FINAL REVIEW
+15. FINAL REVIEW

 - 1. COMPLETE THE INFORMATION IN THE WARRANTY AND SERVICE SECTION OF THE OWNER GUIDE (See last pages of the OWNER guide). - 2.
 Visually inspect the appliance.
-Clean off any marks incurred during installation. - 3.
+Clean off any marks incurred during installation.
+Metal Parts - Clean the metal parts with a slightly damp lint free non-abrasive cloth and then dry. - Do not use abrasive cleaners as these will scratch the fire surface. - Chic fascia Clean the metal parts with a slightly damp cloth and then dry.
+If this does not work apply a very small amount of 'baby oil' to a lint free non-abrasive cloth and wipe over the surface.
+Use a clean cloth to wipe off the oil. - 3.
 Advise the customer how to operate the fire. - 4.
 Explain to the customer that the appliance has a flame failure and spillage monitoring system.
 Point out the explanation of this system shown in the owner guide.
 Advise that if the fire goes out for any reason, wait at least three minutes before relighting.
 Stress that if the monitoring system repeatedly shuts off the fire, the appliance should be switched off and a specialist should be consulted.
-Point out that the lighting instruction details are on a label attached at the bottom of the appliance. - 5.
+Point out the lighting instruction details in the owner guide. - 5.
 Advise that the fire may give off a slight odour while new.
 This is quite normal and it will disappear after a short period of use. - 6.
 Advise that any cleaning must only be carried out when the fire is off and cold. - 7.
-Advise the customer that they should read the owner guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - 8.
+Advise the customer that they should read the Owner guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - 8.
 Advise the customer that the appliance will operate to its maximum potential if the flue is primed during the first 20 30 minutes of use.
-To do this, simply set the control to its highest setting.
-This will also burn off any carbon deposits that may have formed during previous use. - If using the appliance for long periods it is beneficial to change between settings.
-This will also help to remove any carbon deposits that may form during use. - 9.
-Recommend that the appliance should be serviced and the chimney inspected by a competent person at least annually. - If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months. - 10.
-Advise the customer that the castings, fascia, firebox and ceramic pieces can be cleaned as described in the owner guide and that the loose ceramic fuel effect pieces must be replace as described in the instructions supplied with them. - Stress that no extra ceramic fuel effect pieces must be added over and above those supplied with the appliance and that any replacements must only be the authorised spares.
-Warn that ignoring this advice could cause incomplete clearance of the products of combustion with consequent health hazards. - 11.
-Inform the customer that the Serial number for the appliance is located on the information label, located behind the lower front casting and underneath the burner (See figure 6 on page 55). - 12.
+To do this, simply turn the control to its highest setting.
+This will also burn off any carbon deposits that may have formed during previous use.
+If using the appliance for long periods it is beneficial to change between settings.
+This will also help to remove any carbon deposits that may form during use.

+- 9. Recommend that the appliance should be serviced and the chimney inspected by a competent person at least annually.
+If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months. - 10.
+Advise the customer that the fascia, hotbox and ceramic pieces can be cleaned as described in the owner guide and that the loose ceramic fuel effect pieces must be replace as described in those instructions.

+Stress that no extra ceramic fuel effect pieces must be added over and above those supplied with the appliance and that any replacements must only be the authorised spares.
+Warn that ignoring this advice could cause incomplete clearance of the products of combustion with consequent health hazards.

+- 11. Inform the customer that the Serial number for the appliance is located on the information label, located behind the firefront casting / lower hanging trim / fascia and underneath the burner. - 12.
+Inform the customer how to access the igniter block and battery. - 13.
 Hand the literature pack with this guide to the customer.

-17. SERVICING & PARTS REPLACEMENT
+16. SERVICING & PARTS REPLACEMENT